May Day: Czechia

 On 31 May, the maypole is taken down in an event called Maypole Felling.

 On 1 May, couples in love kiss under a blooming tree.
 According to the ethnographer Klára Posekaná, this is not an old habit.
 It most likely originated around the beginning of the 20th century in an urban environment, perhaps in connection with Karel Hynek Mácha's poem Máj (which is often recited during these days) and Petřín.
 This is usually done under a cherry, an apple or a birch tree.

+Finnic regions

 Estonia

 May Day or "Spring Day" (Kevadpüha) is a national holiday in Estonia celebrating the arrival of spring.

 More traditional festivities take place throughout the night before and into the early hours of 1 May, on the Walpurgis Night (Volbriöö).

+The tradition of erecting maypoles (meiupuu) exists also in West-Estonia, but instead on 1 May, celebrations take place in Jaanipäev.